brendanmarko/Enigma/README.md

 # Note on Keysheets
 To create a new Keysheet with your own inputs follow this convention:
+132
+ARK
+AB CD EX FU GR WM

+Format
-132						[Rotor order consisting of permutations of {1, 2, 3} with size 3]
+[Rotor order consisting of permutations of {1, 2, 3} with size 3]
-ARK						[Rotor Start Positions per Rotor, Left to Right] AB CD EX FU GR WM		[6 Permutation pairs to be used on the PlugBoard to swap letters at input]
+[Rotor Start Positions per Rotor, Left to Right]
+[6 Permutation pairs to be used on the PlugBoard to swap letters at input]